ibm-cloud-docs/appid/authorization.md

 ### Redirect URIs
 {: #term-redirect}

 {{site.data.keyword.appid_short_notm}} uses a list of fully qualified, approved URIs to redirect your users after an interaction with your app.
 For example, if the user successfully signs in, {{site.data.keyword.appid_short_notm}} redirects the user to the home page of your app or to another page that you specify.
 The format of your URI might change depending on your application.
-Check out [Adding redirect URIs](/docs/services/appid?topic=appid-managing-idp#add-redirect-uri) for more information.</p></dd>
+Check out [Adding redirect URIs](/docs/services/appid?topic=appid-managing-idp#add-redirect-uri) for more information.

 ### JSON Web Key Set (JWKS)